ChrisKalahiki/ruger-bot/README.md

       "prefix":"."
   }
   ```
-3. Create a new log file called `discord.log` in the logs directory
+4. Create a new directory called logs and add a log file called `discord.log` inside of it.
-4. Build and run the Docker image.
+5. Build and run the Docker image.
   ```sh
   make all
   ```